jihee102/movie-app-MERN/README.md

 # Movie-app-Mern

-Simple new released movies site where user can see movie infromation.
+Simple new released movies site where user can see movie information.
 The web project is built on the React framework.

 ## Getting started